Oil Prices Climb On Hurricane Impact Ahead Of US Rate Decision

-Oil prices rose more than 1 per cent on Monday as the ongoing impact of Hurricane Francine on output in the US Gulf of Mexico offset persistent Chinese demand concerns.
+NEW YORK, Sept 16 - Oil prices rose more than 1% on Monday as the ongoing impact of Hurricane Francine on output in the U.S. Gulf of Mexico offset persistent Chinese demand concerns.

-Nearly a fifth of crude oil production and 28 per cent of natural gas output in the Gulf of Mexico remains offline after Hurricane Francine.
+Nearly a fifth of crude oil production and 28% of natural gas output in the Gulf of Mexico remains offline after Hurricane Francine.

 Overall, however, the market remains cautious ahead of the Federal Reserve's interest rate decision on Wednesday.